|Course coordinator(s)||DC Swarts|

 The maximal capacity for this course is 96 students, both in periods 3 and 6.
 Students for which this course is compulsory or restricted optional will be admitted with priority.

-- have knowledge on and insight into the chemical principles of enzyme catalysis, including cofactor chemistry;
+- understand the chemical principles of enzyme catalysis, including cofactor chemistry;

-- have insight in the action of enzymes as biocatalysts and in factors that influence enzyme activity;
+- show insight in the action of enzymes as biocatalysts and in factors that influence enzyme activity;

 - understand the kinetics of enzymatic reactions;

-- be aware of the influence of enzyme structure on catalytic properties;
+- show awareness of the influence of enzyme structure on catalytic properties;

-- have experience with purification, handling and characterization of proteins;
+- show experience with purification, handling and characterization of proteins;

-- have insight in the physico-chemical properties of proteins that underlie purification methods.
+- show insight in the physico-chemical properties of proteins that underlie purification methods.

 - attending lectures;